GOKULNATH-AD/python-Karpagam-2024/slot-01/day-01/part-01 topics.md

 >>> a = -5%-2 #
 ```

-`🏷️ will be covered at end of class`
+- while using modulus operator, result sign will be same as denominator sign.

 ---